Aberdesach

 Aberdesach is a small village in a primarily Welsh speaking area of Gwynedd.
 It is in the historic county of Caernarfonshire.
 The village is situated approximately 1.5 miles south of the neighbouring village of Pontllyfni and 6 miles south of the county town of Caernarfon.

+History

+The village has a history of farming, as a coal landing site, and has connections to the slate industry.
+Aberdesach is home to one of the surviving plotlands communities.